d33psky/compare-telescopes/README.md

 Extended Object Irradiance is the radiant flux (power) received by the sensor per unit area of an extended object.
 Extended Object Irradiance is measured in `[W/m^2]`.
 We do not compute the irradiance itself because the ratio suffices and that varies as the inverse square of the focal ratio.
-**Aperture size does not matter for Extended Object Irradiance.** (It does for Point Object Irradiance).
+**Aperture size alone does not matter for Extended Object Irradiance, only focal ratio does.** (Aperture size does matter for Point Object Irradiance).
 An extended object is anything that is not a point source, where a point source can be a star or anything else close to the size of the angular PSF projected onto the sky.

 Formula: